lablabs/aws-service-quotas-exporter/README.md

 # aws-service-quotas-exporter

-AWS Quotas utilisation prometheus exporter is Prometheus exporter allows you to easily export real usage of AWS resources and monitor/alert usage of over exited of those resources with respect to applied Quotas.
+AWS service quotas exporter exposes actual quotas for your AWS accounts and allow you to scrape actual usage of AWS resources.
+Base on those two types of data, you can easily build alert rules to prevent case when you are not able to provision another AWS resources due to reach the limit of AWS quota

+## AWS Co